AYLIEN/aylien_newsapi_nodejs/docs/DefaultApi.md

   'sourceScopesState': ["sourceScopesState_example"], // [String] | This parameter is used for finding stories whose source scopes is the specified state/province value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
   'sourceScopesCity': ["sourceScopesCity_example"], // [String] | This parameter is used for finding stories whose source scopes is the specified city value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
   'sourceScopesLevel': ["sourceScopesLevel_example"], // [String] | This parameter is used for finding stories whose source scopes  is the specified level value.
 [Here](https://newsapi.aylien.com/docs/working-with-locations) you can find more information about how [to work with locations](https://newsapi.aylien.com/docs/working-with-locations).
+  'sourceLinksInCountMin': 56, // Number | This parameter is used for finding stories from sources whose Links in count is greater than or equal to the specified value.
+You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count).
+  'sourceLinksInCountMax': 56, // Number | This parameter is used for finding stories from sources whose Links in count is less than or equal to the specified value.
+You can read more about working with Links in count here [https://newsapi.aylien.com/docs/working-with-links-in-count](https://newsapi.aylien.com/docs/working-with-links-in-count).
+  'sourceRankingsAlexaRankMin': 56, // Number | This parameter is used for finding stories from sources whose Alexa rank is greater than or equal to the specified value.
+You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+  'sourceRankingsAlexaRankMax': 56, // Number | This parameter is used for finding stories from sources whose Alexa rank is less than or equal to the specified value.
+You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
+  'sourceRankingsAlexaCountry': ["sourceRankingsAlexaCountry_example"], // [String] | This parameter is used for finding stories from sources whose Alexa rank is in the specified country value.
+It supports [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country codes.
+You can read more about working with Alexa ranks here [https://newsapi.aylien.com/docs/working-with-alexa-ranks](https://newsapi.aylien.com/docs/working-with-alexa-ranks).
   'cluster': false, // Boolean | This parameter enables clustering for the returned stories.
   'clusterAlgorithm': "lingo", // String | This parameter is used for specifying the clustering algorithm you wish to use.
 It supprts STC, Lingo and [k-means](https://en.wikipedia.org/wiki/K-means_clustering) algorithms.
   '_return': ["_return_example"], // [String] | This parameter is used for specifying return fields.
-  'storyId': 789, // Integer | A story id
+  'storyId': 789, // Number | A story id
   'storyUrl': "storyUrl_example", // String | An article or webpage
   'storyTitle': "storyTitle_example", // String | Title of the article
   'storyBody': "storyBody_example", // String | Body of the article
   'storyPublishedAt': new Date("2013-10-20T19:20:30+01:00"), // Date | Publish date of the article.
 If you use a url or title and body of an article for getting coverages, this parameter is required.
 The format used is a restricted form of the canonical representation of dateTime in the [XML Schema specification (ISO 8601)](https://www.w3.org/TR/xmlschema-2/#dateTime).
   'storyLanguage': "auto", // String | This parameter is used for setting the language of the story.
 It supports [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) language codes.
-  'perPage': 3 // Integer | This parameter is used for specifying number of items in each page.
+  'perPage': 3 // Number | This parameter is used for specifying number of items in each page.
 };

 var callback = function(error, data, response) {